CarrotBCMS/Carrot/README.md

 The following features are still missing:

-+ (Advanced) user management - Currently we have a single user with credentials stored inside the application settings file.
-This should be replaced with a user and role management in the future.
++ __(Advanced) user management__ - Currently we have a single user with credentials stored inside the application settings file.
+This should be replaced with a proper user and role management in the future.

-+ Support for binary files - Carrots current support for text and notifications should be extended to allow file attachments.
++ __Support for binary files__ - Carrot's current support for text and notifications should be extended to allow file attachments.
 The syncing process needs to be overhauled for that purpose.

 # License